 A Proud Cornellian’s Continued Support

-A member of the Cornell Engineering College Council, Smith was the recipient of Cornell Engineering’s Distinguished Alumni award in April 2020, which recognizes alumni who have broken traditional boundaries to transform society, and whose professional accomplishments bring distinction to the college.
+A member of the Cornell Engineering College Council, Smith was the 2020 recipient of Cornell Engineering’s Distinguished Alumni Award, which recognizes alumni who have broken traditional boundaries to transform society, and whose professional accomplishments bring distinction to the college.
 He was also one of three Cornellians recognized by TIME Magazine’s list of the 100 “Most Influential People” of 2020.
 In 2017, he was named Cornell’s Entrepreneur of the Year, an award that honors a Cornellian who exemplifies entrepreneurial achievement, community service and high ethical standards.
-Smith is also a member of the Cornell Tech Board of Overseers, who serve as the primary governance group for Cornell Tech and a subsidiary body of the Cornell University Board of Trustees.
+Smith is also a member of the Cornell Tech Council, who serve as the primary governance group for Cornell Tech and a subsidiary body of the Cornell University Board of Trustees.

 Smith's Commitment and Impact

 Individual contributions from Robert F. Smith and the Fund II Foundation, of which he is the founding director and President, resulted in a combined gift of $50 million that was donated to Cornell Engineering’s School of Chemical and Biomolecular Engineering.
 The donation would support chemical and biomolecular engineering and African-American and female students at Cornell University’s College of Engineering.
 The late President of Cornell University, Elizabeth Garrett, called Smith’s gift “extraordinary.”
 She noted this gift would allow the university to address the poor representation of women and minority students in engineering programs.